raysca/quiz/quizzes/react/general.md

 ---

 The `lazy` function is used to load a component lazily.
 This means that the component will not be loaded until it is needed.

+## What are the use cases of the `useRef` hook?

+- [x] Measuring the size of a DOM element
+- [ ] Persisting state between renders
+- [ ] Persisting state between components
+- [x] Manually updating the DOM